nskobelevs/evaluator/README.md

 - ✅ Type checking
   - ✅ Mathematical ordering operators (>, < <=, >=) error if either of the arguments aren't numbers
-  - ✅ Contains errors for non-array checks
+  - ✅ `contains` operator errors for non-arrays
 - ⚠️ API Errors
   - ✅ Creating rule with id that already exists will error with 404 and JSON error
   - ✅ Trying to get / edit a rule that doesn't exist will error with 404 and JSON error